ccsmed1/docs.kaiko.com/source/index.html.md

 }
 ```

 This endpoint retrieves trade data aggregated history for an asset pair on a specific exchange.
 Returns the earliest available OHLCV by default.
-The `interval` parameter can be suffixed with `s`, `m`, `h` or `d` to specify minutes, hours or days, respectively.
+The `interval` parameter can be suffixed with `s`, `m`, `h` or `d` to specify seconds, minutes, hours or days, respectively.
 Values are sorted by time, ascendingly.

 ### HTTP Request